BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 When plugged in to a computer, the minichord will present through its USB a two port MIDI connection.
 The first port carries the midi signal from the Chord section, and the second port from the harp section.

 They can be independently assigned to virtual instruments.
-Each voice from the chord section is attributed a different channel, from 1 to 4 for the chord section, and from 1 to 12 for the harp section.
+All notes are sent to the channel 0 of each port.